Limitations for SME’s when Lacking a Healthy Cashflow

 Ensure that follow up calls take place after a certain amount of times and invoices are re-sent as reminders a particular amount of times.
 If all fails, you should revert to a more seriouscourse of action.

 Unfortunately, business doesn’t always run smoothly so ensuring that you have a financial cushion to fall back on may well be the key to protecting your business.
 There will, of course, be occasions where invoice payments are delayed so having a cushion of savings there for you will ensure that it doesn’t affect the day to day running of your business and disrupt your healthy cashflow!

-In an ideal world having a healthy cash flow means that you do not need short-term solutions.
+In an ideal world having a healthy cashflow means that you do not need short-term solutions.
 However, sometimes a short-term solution is the best way to get your business back on track if available funds are short.
 GapCap can offer you peace of mind in three different ways, giving you the short-term relief you may need.
-With Selective Invoice Finance, Flexible Invoice Discounting and Supplier Finance there is a way for businesses of any type to improve their cash flow and strengthen their customer relations.
+With Selective Invoice Finance, Flexible Invoice Discounting and Supplier Finance there is a way for businesses of any type to improve their cashflow and strengthen and grow their customer relations.